List of Black Flag band members: Brandon Pertzborn

 Brandon received an email from Greg in early 2014 to see if he would like to audition for Black Flag.
 He called Greg later that night and they set up an audition two days later.
 Brandon learned a good number of songs and then drove to Greg's studio to audition.
 Over the course of a few hours, Brandon played about 15 songs.
 After he drove back home, he recorded two songs a day and would send them to Greg every day for a week so Greg could get more of an idea what his playing style sounds like.
 A week after his audition, Brandon got the call that he made the band.
 Brandon did not know Mike or Greg personally before he started playing with Black Flag, but he had known who they were for years.
 As a Black Flag fan growing up, Pertzborn was familiar with Ginn's role with the band.
 Pertzborn used to skateboard in his spare time and knew of Mike Vallely's career as a professional streetskater and a musician.

-Pertzborn currently dates Emily Vallely, who is the daughter of Black Flag lead singer Mike Vallely.
+Pertzborn is married to Emily Vallely, who is the daughter of former Black Flag lead singer Mike Vallely.